abixxvii/abixxvii.github.io/_talks/Automated conveyor seperator.md

 Future developments may include integrating machine learning to optimize sorting algorithms, exploring robotics for automated package handling, and establishing a cascaded network of modules for multilevel sorting.

-This document provides a comprehensive overview of the Automatic Package Separator project, detailing its design, functionalities, and potential future enhancements.